CSIRT-MU/Trace-Share/README.md

 <img src="https://is.muni.cz/www/325314/logo.png" width="50%"/>

-The open platform for creation and sharing of network traffic traces.
+An open platform for creation and sharing of network traffic traces.

 ## About the project